valencik/mastersAPSC/documents/thesis/thesis.md

 There are only 608 authors who have greater than 165 publications in the database.
 In order to have rules involving more authors[^more-authors] we need to lower the minimum support.
 The minimum support to see a given author in a rule is dependent on their publication count.
-If an author has published 65 times we need to have a support less than $65/212835$ to include any rule that involves them.
+If an author has published 65 times, support less than $65/212835$ is required to include any rule that involves them.
-The author would still need to have a rule that satisfied out confidence constraint as well.
+The author still needs to have a rule that satisfied the confidence constraint as well.

 [^more-authors]: Recall we have on the order of 100,000 authors in the database.

 %- Extended p-a run
 On an extended run with a low support of 0.00029 the Apriori algorithm produces 2.2 million rules.
 With this many rules we can no longer prune duplicates in R as the memory requirements are enormous.
-However we can still perform some simple analysis like counting unique authors.
+However we can still perform some simple analyses like counting unique authors.
 With a support value of 0.00029 the analysis of author lists from NSR entries produces 2211797 rules involving 859 unique author identifiers.
 %- Running the Apriori algorithm on author lists from papers is of little utility.
 %- The rules involving only two authors reveal author pairs where the (Roby - Svenson)